seorgiy/dungeon-dj/README.md

 * File > Preferences > Playback > Output > Fading > check «Enable smooth seeking...» & set «Manual track change» slider to whatever your like, 4000ms recomended
 * File > Preferences > Shell Integration > turn off «Bring to front when adding new files» if you want foobar to stay hidden during Dungeons track changes
+* Playback > Order > set «Random» if you want to run music from folder in random order

 ## Options